AdvaniaSE/PowerShellAdvancedFundamentals/06. Error Handling/Lab.md

 ---

-- Create a try/catch block to capture the error and instead of an error, return the string `I captured the error: <ErrorMessage>`
+- Create a try/catch block to capture the error and instead of an error, return the string "I captured the error: \<ErrorMessage\>"

 ---